 Description of the Nile basin

-The Nile basin, including its main tributaries the White Nile and the Blue Nile, is shared by eleven countries, namely Egypt, Sudan, South Sudan, Eritrea, Ethiopia, Uganda, Kenya, Tanzania, Burundi, Rwanda, the Democratic Republic of Congo (DRC).
-The White Nile originates in the Great Lakes region of Central Africa.
-It flows north through Tanzania, Uganda and South Sudan.
+The Nile basin, including its main tributaries the White Nile and the Blue Nile, is shared by eleven countries, namely Egypt, Sudan, South Sudan, Eritrea, Ethiopia, Uganda, Kenya, Tanzania, Burundi, Rwanda, and the Democratic Republic of Congo (DRC).
+The White Nile originates in the Great Lakes region of Central Africa, and flows north through Tanzania, Uganda and South Sudan.
 The Blue Nile begins in Ethiopia and flows into Sudan from the southeast.
 The two rivers meet near the Sudanese capital of Khartoum, from which the Nile flows through the Sudanese desert to Egypt.
-With a length of approximately 6.700 km, the Nile, together with the Amazon River, occupies the top spot on the list of the world’s longest rivers.
-However, in relative terms, it does not transport much water: approx. 84 billion cubic meters per year (BCM/year) as compared, for example, to 5.518 BCM/year for the Amazon and 1.250 BCM/year for the Congo River (Swain, 2011).
+With a length of approximately 6,700 km, the Nile, together with the Amazon River, occupies the top spot on the list of the world’s longest rivers.
+However, in relative terms, it does not transport much water: approx. 84 km³/year as compared, for example, to 5518 km³/year for the Amazon and 1250 km³/year for the Congo River (Swain, 2011).
 Moreover, the Nile is characterized by strong inter-annual flow variation as the greatest part of its water comes from highly variable, monsoon-driven rain on the Ethiopian highlands.

 Throughout the 20th century, economic constraints, external pressures and internal strife have precluded upstream countries of the Nile basin from developing their water resources, allowing Egypt to take full advantage of downstream water flow.
 However, upstream countries have experienced considerable population growth, economic development and political consolidation over the last decade.
 They have also profited from geopolitical changes in the form of alternative sources of capital for major infrastructure investments (IDS, 2013).
 Facing improved opportunities to harness their water resources, but also an increased demand for energy and arable surfaces, these countries have embarked on ambitious development projects along the Nile and its tributaries (Link et al., 2012).